Top

 We love recommending my favorite classroom resources to you!
 We may earn money or products from the companies mentioned in this post.
 But don't worry - we never recommend for that purpose.
 If we don't love it, we won't recommend it here.
 Click to read full terms

 Her hand was raised as high as it could go with just a little wave back and forth.
 Her excited smile lit up her face and her eyes said “I’ve got this!”
-And then . . .she proudly read our new sight word with a booming kindergarten voice “A$$!”
+And then . . . she proudly read our newest addition to our sight words list with a booming kindergarten voice. . .
+“A$$!”
 My eyes widened and my cheeks flushed as I tried desperately not to giggle.
 “That was so close,” I was able to say in my best teacher voice.

 The multi-sensory approach to learning embraces all of these differences and works with them to help students learn.
 You might have heard that a multi-sensory teaching method is needed for students with special needs or learning disabilities.
 Well, you would be right.
 In fact, studies have shown that ALL students learn better when a multi-sensory approach to learning is used.

+Alright, let’s define what we’re talking about today!
 Here’s my layman’s explanation.
 We have multiple highways that lead to our brain.
 Each highway only allows certain kinds of cars to drive on it.
 The Visual Highway only allows cars that are covered with pictures and colors.
 The Auditory Highway only allows cars that make sounds to drive on it.
-While as the Kinesthetic Highway only allows cars that jump, jerk, vibrate, spin, and do the hokey pokey to pass its way.
+While the Kinesthetic Highway only allows cars that jump, jerk, vibrate, spin, and do the hokey pokey to pass its way.
 Do you get the picture?
 Different cars – different highways.
 All leading to the same destination – our brain.

-In my classroom we are working with sight words on a daily basis.
-Different ways on different days – but working on sight words everyday.
+In my classroom, we are working with sight words on a daily basis.
+Different ways on different days – but working on sight words every day is key for overall success!
+Here’s a little peek at how we do that:

 • Some days we are building them out of play dough or word tiles (Visual and Kinesthetic Learning).